 Before downloading, please make sure to read the MPS license.
 MPS is free to use for non-commercial purposes.

-The table lists the newest major releases.
+The table lists the latest major releases.
 For an overview of all releases, visit the Release History page.

 Important note for Mac OS X users: In recent versions of OS X, the application can not be opened directly and an error message saying that the application is “damaged” is displayed.
 The reason for the error message is that the application is not signed by a Apple-verified developer.
 In this case, open a terminal and enter the following command: